erikdubois/GithubTutorial/README.md

 4. themes
 5. ... anything really.

+# Intended for ...

 We assume `only one person` will update the github.
 No collaboration with others.
-If you want to do this, you definitely will need to learn your github commands.
+If you want to collaborate with others, you definitely *will need to learn your github commands*.
-I recommend this github for more info.
-[More info about Github](https://www.atlassian.com/git/tutorials/)

 Having a github makes it easy for distro's to download and install your files.